 Thank you for the inquiry.
 My colleagues and I were just notified yesterday by JISSN that someone has submitted comments related to our article.
 We are going to address those questions via the review process set forth by JISSN.
 Once the comments, and our response, have been peer-reviewed and published I would be happy to answer any further questions you may have.

-Here’s what’s crazy – everyone on the Internet and in the forums found out about this before the authors themselves did!
-We find that odd, but that’s how things go on the net…
+Here’s what’s funny – everyone on the Internet and in the forums found out about this before the authors themselves claimed they did!
+But that’s how it goes anymore on the net when the readers are oftentimes more interested in the subject matter than the researchers themselves.

 The Next Step…